GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/02_scenesAndComponents.md

 You may query for parent and children of a scene object using methods like @bs::SceneObject::getParent, @bs::SceneObject::getNumChildren, @bs::SceneObject::getChild or @bs::SceneObject::findChild.
 See the @bs::SceneObject API reference for a full overview.

 # Components
-You may add components to a scene object using the @ref bs::SceneObject::addComponent<T, Args...> "SceneObject::addComponent<T>()" method.
+You may add components to a scene object using the @bs::SceneObject::addComponent method.

-You may retrieve existing components by calling @bs::SceneObject::getComponent<T>.
+You may retrieve existing components by calling @bs::SceneObject::getComponent.

 Components can be removed by calling the @bs::Component::destroy method on the component.